burlachenkok/exploring-python3/python3-note.md

 > "...My original motivation for creating Python was the perceived need for a higher-level language in the Amoeba project.
 I realized that the development of system administration utilities in C was taking too long.
 Moreover, doing these in the Bourne shell wouldn't work for a variety of reasons.
 The most important one was that as a distributed micro-kernel system with a radically new design, Amoeba's primitive operations were very different (and finer-grain) than the traditional primitive operations available in the Bourne shell.
 So there was a need for a language that would "bridge the gap between C and the shell..." - [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum).

-As we have already stated, the most common implementation of the Python interpreter is CPython.
-It is named CPython because it is written in C/C++.
-Unlike some other languages, Python does not have an official standard.
+As we have already stated, the most common implementation of the Python interpreter is [CPython](https://github.com/python/cpython).
+It is named [CPython](https://github.com/python/cpython) because its core was written in C and C++.
+Unlike some other scripting and programming languages, Python does not have an official standard.
 The only available resources for people who want to extend Python are:

 * Language reference: https://docs.python.org/3/reference/
 * Source code of Python interpreter: https://github.com/python/cpython